tbornt/text_classification_pytorch/README.md

 ## Experiments

 We apply the text classification models to [Toxic Comment Classification Challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge).
+There are six fields to be predicted in this challenge.
+So we create six individual models to predict each field.

+### steps

+* create a `data` folder on the same level with main.py
+* download data from [here](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data) and put all files to `data` folder.
+* run `bash egs/kaggle_toxic/run.sh model_type`. `model_type` can be one of `cnn`, `rnn`, `dpcnn`.

+### some results

+basic lstm: kaggle_score=0.9710

+basic gru: kaggle_score=0.9718

+In this challenge, lstm or gru doesn't affect the result much.